- What you’ll need

 Use a water-vinegar solution for a thicker layer of more stubborn, set-in rust.
 Mix white vinegar with water in a 1:1 ratio in a bucket or basin.
 Immerse the tool in this solution for at least 12 hours or overnight to remove thick, encrusted rust.

 Use a wire brush to scrape off the rust.
 Use soapy water to ensure complete rust removal, then rinse it with clean water.
-Dry the tool with an old towel or rag afterward.
+Dry the tool with an old towel or rag afterwards.

 Step 3: Grind a new edge